What's New

 Aliases

-Sometimes you need to retrieve data without knowing the id.
-Common scenario is current user.
+Sometimes you need to retrieve data without knowing the object id.
+Common case is current user.

-CohesionKit provide a suitable mechanism: aliases.
+CohesionKit provides a suitable mechanism: aliases.
 Aliases allow you to register and find entities using a key.

 extension AliasKey where T == User {